sumukhs/envoy-dnsfilter/README.md

 # Envoy Dns filter
 This project implements a L4 Udp Filter based on [envoy proxy](https://github.com/envoyproxy).
-The structure of the repo is adopted from the sample ['echo2'](https://github.com/envoyproxy/envoy-filter-example) filter example.
+The repo is adopted from the sample ['echo2'](https://github.com/envoyproxy/envoy-filter-example) filter example.

 ## Building